 How it works

 EmPowered is designed to work for a specific wearer.
 The dress is programmed to the wearer’s fingerprint so only that wearer can reveal themselves.
 The garment comes undone by an electromagnet at the shoulder.
-On the top piece of the shoulder is the electromagnet while the bottom has a piece of metal.
+On the top piece of the shoulder is the electromagnet, while the bottom has a metal piece.
 When the electromagnet is powered, there is a magnetic attraction between the piece of metal and the magnet, creating a connection between the back and the front of the shoulder.
 When the specific wearer scans their finger, this releases the pull from the electromagnet, and thus the garment comes undone.
-To alert the wearer of the dress coming undone a tiny pager motor vibrates against their skin.
-The main components inside the garment are an electromagnet, finger scanner, push button, pager motor, and pro trinket.
+To alert the wearer of the dress coming undone, a tiny pager motor vibrates against their skin.
+The garment's main components are an electromagnet, finger scanner, push-button, pager motor, and pro trinket.
 Everything is programmed with Arduino code.

-The finger scanner is activated, and the wearer scans their finger releasing the pull of the electromagnet.
+The finger scanner is activated, and the wearer scans their finger, releasing the electromagnet's pull.